Last modified — 05 Sep 2025

 For \(n=2\): \[\begin{aligned} \mathbb{P}\left( A_{1}\cup A_{2}\right) & = \mathbb{P}\left( A_{1}\right) +\mathbb{P}\left( A_{2}\right) -\mathbb{P}\left( A_{1}\cap A_{2}\right) \\ \\ & \leq \mathbb{P}\left( A_{1}\right) +\mathbb{P}\left( A_{2}\right)\end{aligned}\] because \(\mathbb{P}\left( A_{1}\cap A_{2}\right) \geq 0\)

-Suppose there is a 0.5 probability he likes the first book, 0.4 that he likes the second book, and 0.3 that he likes both.
+Marley borrows 2 books.
+Suppose that there is a 0.5 probability they like the first book, 0.4 that they like the second book, and 0.3 that they like both.

-What is the probability that he will NOT like either of the 2 books?
+What is the probability that they will NOT like both books? (i.e. that they will not like either book?)

 Calculate the probability that: